Favoriot/favoriot-mqtt-nodejs-tutorial/README.md

   node app.js

 # Topic:
-mqtt publish : yourapikey + '/v2/streams'
+mqtt publish : yourapikey or accesstoken + '/v2/streams'

-mqtt subscribe : yourapikey + '/v2/streams/status'
+mqtt subscribe : yourapikey or accesstoken + '/v2/streams/status'

 # In this code, you need to change TWO things:
  *    1. Your 'API key' (can be obtained from the account setting in favoriot platform) or use 'Access Token' (can be obtained from devices in favoriot platform)